by Susan Flantzer © Unofficial Royalty 2017

 Philippe and Marie settled in the Palace of the Count of Flanders in Brussels, which Philippe bought and renovated.
 During the first several years of the couple’s married life, there were several family tragedies.
 In 1867, Emperor Maximilian of Mexico, the husband of Philippe’s sister Charlotte, was deposed and executed by a firing squad.
 Charlotte descended into the mental illness which would plague her for the rest of her life.
 In 1869, ten-year-old Leopold, Duke of Brabant, the only son and heir of Philippe’s brother King Leopold II, fell into a pond, caught pneumonia, and died.
 Hoping for a crown prince because only males could inherit the throne, Leopold II and his wife had another child, but the long-awaited crown prince did not materialize as the child was a girl.

 It was Philippe and Marie who secured the future of the Belgian dynasty.
-Philippe was the heir presumptive to the Belgian throne until his death in 1905.
-Philippe’s elder son Baudouin was second in line to the throne until his death in 1891 from influenza.
+Philippe was the heir presumptive to the Belgian throne until he died in 1905.
+Philippe’s elder son Baudouin was second in line to the throne until he died in 1891 from influenza.
 Then Philippe’s younger son Albert became second in line to the throne.
 Eventually, Albert succeeded his uncle, King Leopold II, upon his death in 1909 as King Albert I.

 Philippe led a comfortable life in the intimacy of his Brussels palace surrounded by his objets d’art, his superb horses, and his precious library of 30,000 books.
 Philippe, age 68, died on November 17, 1905, at his palace in Brussels.
 He was buried at the Church of Our Lady of Laeken in Brussels, Belgium